 1. Knocked-Out Tooth

 It’s critical to seek immediate care if a tooth is knocked out.
 Locate the tooth, then use warm water to carefully wash away any dirt or debris.
-To keep the tooth wet until you can see your dentist, place it in a cup of milk or save-a-tooth solution.
+To keep the tooth wet until you can see your emergency dentist, place it in a cup of milk or save-a-tooth solution.

 2. Broken or Cracked Tooth